beachweak/R2K/README.md

 "Fluff" theme seen within R2K was created by [SAMMZYO_O](https://sammzy404.newgrounds.com/).

 If your art is present within R2K, and you want it removed, please create a new issue on this repository.

+R2K & plecakserce is in no way associated with C2K, c2kschools.net or Capita Managed IT Solutions Limited.